IN MEMORIAM: TUM Emeritus of Excellence Franz Mayinger

 With an unquenchable thirst for knowledge and great enthusiasm, Franz Mayinger conducted research at TUM in the fields of Thermofluid Dynamics, Combustion Technology, material properties and heat transfer phenomena, particularly in connection with multi-phase flows as they occur in reactors and process engineering apparatuses.
 Together with his team, he consistently expanded the Chair of Thermodynamics and quickly gained international renown.

 In addition to his research, Franz Mayinger was also active in many committees, for example as a member of the Reactor Safety Commission at the Federal Ministry of the Interior for more than two decades and later at the Federal Ministry for the Environment.
 In 1983, 1984 and 1990, he also chaired the committee.
 Furthermore, from 1992 to 1995 he was Chairman of the Major Accidents Commission of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

-Together with his doctoral supervisor, TUM professor and Thermodynamics pioneer Ernst Schmidt, and TUM professor Ulrich Grigull, Franz Mayinger is one of the only three German researchers to receive the renowned Max Jakob Memorial Award.
+Together with his doctoral supervisor, TUM professor and Thermodynamics pioneer Ernst Schmidt, and TUM professor Ulrich Grigull, Franz Mayinger was one of the only three German researchers to receive the renowned Max Jakob Memorial Award.
 In 1991, he received the coveted award for his pioneering achievements in the field of holographic interferometry and multiphase flow, as well as for his visionary leadership in establishing the highest safety standards for nuclear reactor safety.
-“I just wanted to do my job with curiosity”, he says modestly.
+“I just wanted to do my job with curiosity”, he said modestly.
 “I have to admit that I have never seen my work as a profession, but as a hobby.”